-Chinese diplomat: Trump call a Taiwan 'shenanigan'
+China lodges complaint over Trump-Taiwan call

 He soon followed up by tweeting, "Interesting how the U.S. sells Taiwan billions of dollars of military equipment but I should not accept a congratulatory call."

-Taiwan's President on Friday night published a statement about the phone call on an official website, which she described as lasting ten minutes.
+Taiwan's President published a statement Friday night about the phone call on an official website, which she described as an "intimate and relaxed conversation" lasting 10 minutes.

-"During the call President Tsai and President-elect Trump, besides having an intimate and relaxed conversation, also shared their views and concepts on future important policy points," the statement said, according to a translation.
-"In particular, to promote the domestic economy and strengthen national defense, allowing the people better lives and a guarantee of security.
+The two also shared their views on important policy points, the statement said, according to a translation, "in particular, to promote the domestic economy and strengthen national defense, allowing the people better lives and a guarantee of security.
 The two briefly exchanged opinions on the situation in the Asia region."

+According to Taiwan's Presidential spokesman Alex Huang, Huang told CNN via text message that both sides agreed ahead of time before making contact, but would not give any further details including exactly when they agreed to the call.

-Kellyanne Conway, Trump's campaign manager, told CNN's Anderson Cooper on "AC360" that she wouldn't go beyond the call readout from the transition team statement.
+Kellyanne Conway, Trump's campaign manager, told CNN's Anderson Cooper on "AC360" that she wouldn't go beyond what the transition team statement said.
 But the President-elect was fully aware of the call's implications, Conway suggested.

 "He either will disclose or not disclose the full contents of that conversation but he's well aware of what US policy has been," Conway said.

-Note: CORRECTION: An earlier version of this story misstated that Trump transition adviser Stephen Yates was in Taiwan and was involved in facilitating the call.